 Orbital Decompression Surgery

-Bulging eyes (aka proptosis or exophthalmos) is when the eyes can appear larger and, at times, disproportionate to the rest of the face.
+Bulging eyes (aka proptosis or exophthalmos or negative orbital vector) is when the eyes can appear larger and, at times, disproportionate to the rest of the face.
 Often, bulgy eyes can be painful, exposing the eyes to too much air and foreign objects.
 Bulging eyes may be present from birth and are more prevalent among certain ethnicities.
 While the same bulging eyes may be abnormal in one ethnicity/race, they may be normal in another.
 Bulgy eyes can be symmetric or asymmetric with only one side involved or one eye worse than the other side.

 Proptosis (bulging eyes) or appearance of bulgy eyes can result from a variety of causes, including: